COVID-19 UPDATE: NU is open; faculty/staff are working remotely if possible; campuses are open for in-person learning.MORE INFO

 Family Income: $60,000 or Less

-You will qualify for the Nebraska Promise if your family’s annual income is $60,000 (AGI) or below or if you qualify for a Pell Grant.
+You will qualify for the Nebraska Promise if you qualify for a Pell Grant or if your family’s annual income is $60,000 (AGI) or below.
+(See FAQ for definition of family income.)

 You must be a Nebraska resident to qualify for the Nebraska Promise.

 You must apply and be accepted at a University of Nebraska campus and take at least 12 credit hours each semester to qualify.